 You can’t even see Jamie in the Pirates of the Caribbean ride.
 He was too busy hiding in my arm.

-To find out more about the suitability of the rides for younger children at Magic Kingdom please head on over to – Magic Kingdom For Kids – What is there to do.
+To find out more about the suitability of the rides for younger children at Magic Kingdom please head on over to – Disney theme parks.

-Click here to find an up to date day by day calendar of meet and greets at Magic Kingdom.
+Click here to find Disney theme parks. of meet and greets at Magic Kingdom.

-We ate at the Jungle Skipper Canteen if you’d like to read my review.
+We ate at the Jungle Skipper Canteen in Magic Kingdom, if you’d like to read my review.

+This post may contain affiliate links.
+This will cost you no extra.
 Thank you for reading my post.
 I hope that you will find it useful.
-I’d love a comment below please.
-I hope that you will subscribe my monthly newsletter to keep up to date?
+I’d love a comment below, please.
+I hope that you will subscribe to my monthly newsletter to keep up to date?
 Or keep in touch on social media.
 We are very active on Facebook, Twitter and Instagram.
 Why not pin this post for later?
 Simply click on the image below and maybe give us a follow as well.